aminabibi20/ict-lab-task-7/README.md

 # ict-lab-task-7
-my name is amina bibi.
+my name is amina bibi.<br>
-my registeration number is B24F0828SE120.
+my registration number is B24F0828SE120.<br>
-This is the 7 lab task of ict lab.
+This is the 7 lab task of ict lab.<br>